oldenbur/gostree/README.md

 ### Marshaling and Unmarshaling

-An STree can be created from either json or yaml using one of the following to functions:
+An STree can be created from either json or yaml using one of the following:
 ```
     func NewSTreeJson(r io.Reader) (stree STree, err error)
     func NewSTreeYaml(r io.Reader) (stree STree, err error)
 ```
-An STree can be marshaled using one of the following:
+An STree can be marshaled to either json or yaml using one of the following:
 ```
     func (s STree) WriteJson(pretty bool) ([]byte, error)
     func (s STree) WriteYaml() ([]byte, error)